jhkrug/hw-diag/docs/simons-use-case/Simons-Use-Case.md

 import TabItem from '@theme/TabItem';

-Simon Flood at Secure Linux suggested a use case as follows;
+Simon Flood at Securelinx suggested a use case as follows;
 A visual representation of the valid upgrade paths available for [Harvester](https://docs.harvesterhci.io/v1.2/upgrade/index).